Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Introduction

-The main contributions of this paper is the enrichment of the port-Hamiltonian formulation for the Mindlin plate model, by making use of tensor calculus (see \cite[Chapter~16]{Grinfield}), together with a consistent discretization method.
-This kind of model was already presented in \cite{MacchelliMindlin} but here a novel formulation based on tensorial calculus is introduced.
+{The symplectic approach based on the Legendre transformation has been used to deal with the Mindlin plate model in \cite{WeianMindlin}.
+It has been capable of providing insights on analytical solutions for the eigenproblem of rectangular plates.
+This methodology is of use whenever easy engineering solutions are sought after.
+On the contrary, the port-Hamiltonian framework is a powerful tool whenever complex systems have to be modeled in a structured way.} The main contribution of this paper is the enrichment of the PH formulation for the Mindlin plate model, by making use of tensor calculus \cite[Chapter~16]{Grinfield}.
+This kind of model was already presented in \cite{MacchelliMindlin} and {using the jet bundle formalism in \cite{jetMin}} but here a novel formulation based on tensorial calculus is introduced.
 The second contribution of this paper concerns the extension of the Partitioned Finite Element Method (PFEM) to the Mindlin plate model.
 In this approach, originally presented in \cite{CardosoRibeiro2018}, once the system has been put into weak form, a subset of the equations is integrated by parts, so that boundary variables are naturally included into the formulation and appear as control inputs, the collocated outputs being defined accordingly.
 Then, the discretization of energy and co-energy variables (and the associated test functions) leads directly to a full rank representation for the finite-dimensional port-Hamiltonian system.
-If mixed boundary conditions are to be considered, the finite-dimensional system contain constraints, leading to an algebraic differential system (DAE), which can be treated and analyzed by referring to \cite{vanderSchaft2013, beattie2017port}.
+If mixed boundary conditions are to be considered, the finite-dimensional system contains constraints, leading to an algebraic differential system (DAE), which can be treated and analyzed by referring to \cite{vanderSchaft2013, beattie2018linear}.
 This approach, similarly to the one detailed in \cite{WeakForm_Kot}, makes possible the usage of FEM software, like FEniCS \cite{LoggMardalEtAl2012}.
-The final discretized system can be further reduced by using appropriate model reduction techniques, as explained in \cite{TONG20132727, Mehrmann2018} \\
+The final discretized system can be further reduced by using appropriate model reduction techniques, as explained in \cite{TONG20132727, Mehrmann2018}. \\